janlewen2700/TFG_JAN/README.md

 ModelB.c : time evolution using the regular solution free energy as well as model B dynamics.
 First version, some problems encountered during the forward and backward FFT.

 Movie_creator.py : python program that creates a movie out of .txt files from the output folder.

+Some results can be found in the Results folder, with gif and simulations parameters.